N Carolina diocese publishes list of credibly accused clergy

 “Regrettably, it is clear in our history that the Catholic Church - including this diocese - did not fully understand the pathology of child sexual abuse or respond to allegations as aggressively as it could have, as we do today,” wrote Jugis, who is bishop of the diocese.

-Of the 14, nine are dead, according to the diocese’s list.
-Of the remaining five, two were convicted, the diocese said.
+Of the 14 clergy on the list released Monday, nine are dead, the diocese said.
+Of the remaining five, two were convicted.
 The others were removed, dismissed or left the ministry.

+Critics of the Roman Catholic Church have said the lists of credibly accused priests are incomplete even though dioceses have released nearly 5,300 names, most in the past two years.

+An analysis by The Associated Press found more than 900 clergy members accused of child sexual abuse who were not included on lists released by dioceses and religious orders where they served.

 A leader of the Charlotte affiliate of the Survivors Network of Those Abused by Priests said the diocese should have released the list long ago, when news broke of clergy abuse in Boston.